rand-projects/fisb-decode/docs/source/document.rst

 collection of the MongoDB ``fisb_location`` database.

-To have harvest add this information (if available, not all SUA airspaces are listing) to SUA NOTAM-D messages, edit ``../db/harvest/harvestConfig.py`` and change this line: ::
+To have harvest add this information (if available, not all SUA airspaces are listed) to SUA NOTAM-D messages, edit ``../db/harvest/harvestConfig.py`` and change this line: ::

   SUA_LOCATION_SUPPORT = True